 - Information about a device you use, such as browser, device type, operating system

-The Company will only collect information that is necessary for the provision of its service(s) that you have requested.
+- The Group will only collect information that is necessary for the provision of its service(s) that you have requested

 We collect information about you and any other party whose details you provide to us when you: